 - 30 Carat, round, colorless- Sri Lanka

 Zircon Body Piercing

 The beauty and unique look that zircon stones provide make them great for body jewelry.
 Almost Famous Body Piercing’s professional staff will help you select the right piece for you.
-Check out our online body jewelry store and view our zircon pieces!

 We are confident you’ll find something to satisfy your desire.
 Stop in for a visit at any one of our four locations to learn more about zircon, other stones and our unique body jewelry.